microsoft/AirSim/docs/settings.md

 To turn off the engine sound use [setting](settings.md) `"EngineSound": false`.
 Currently this setting applies only to car.

 ### PawnPaths
 This allows you to specify your own vehicle pawn blueprints, for example, you can replace the default car in AirSim with your own car.
 Your vehicle BP can reside in Content folder of your own Unreal project (i.e. outside of AirSim plugin folder).
 For example, if you have a car BP located in file `Content\MyCar\MySedanBP.uasset` in your project then you can set `"DefaultCar": {"PawnBP":"Class'/Game/MyCar/MySedanBP.MySedanBP_C'"}`.
 The `XYZ.XYZ_C` is a special notation required to specify class for BP `XYZ`.
 Please note that your BP must be derived from CarPawn class.
 By default this is not the case but you can re-parent the BP using the "Class Settings" button in toolbar in UE editor after you open the BP and then choosing "Car Pawn" for Parent Class settings in Class Options.
-It's also a good idea to disable "Auto Possess Player" and "Auto Possess AI" as well as set AI Controller Class to None in BP details.
+It is also a good idea to disable "Auto Possess Player" and "Auto Possess AI" as well as set AI Controller Class to None in BP details.
 Please make sure your asset is included for cooking in packaging options if you are creating binary.

 ### PhysicsEngineName
 For cars, we support only PhysX for now (regardless of value in this setting).
 For multirotors, we support `"FastPhysicsEngine"` only.